gadget-inc/dateilager/docs/client/client.md

 ### Environment variables

-You can make Dateilager always use reflink support from the underlying filesystem with the `FORCE_REFLINKS=true` environment variable.
-If you want to disable support for reflinks even if a filesystem supports them, you can also set `FORCE_REFLINKS=never`.
+You can make Dateilager use reflinks if the underlying filesystem supports them with the `DL_USE_REFLINKS=1` environment variable.
+If you want to always use reflinks no matter what, you can also set `DL_USE_REFLINKS=always`.

 ### SEE ALSO